 Odisha Govt creating fear among commuters through New MV Act: Congress

-Bhubaneswar: As RTO officials are going all out frisking traffic violators across the state following completion of six-month relaxation period, Congress today slammed the state Government alleging that it is only creating fear among the commuters.
+Bhubaneswar: As RTO officials are going all out frisking traffic violators across the state following completion of a six-month relaxation period, Odisha Congress today targeted the state Government alleging that it is only creating fear among the commuters.

-He further said, “If this continues, we will intensify our protest and gherao RTO offices throughout the state. in the coming days”
+He further warned, “If this continues, we will intensify our protest and gherao RTO offices throughout the state in the coming days”

-Refuting the allegations, State Transport Minister Padmanabh Behera said “We don’t encourage such behavior.
-All RTOs have been directed not to misbehave with any commuters during checking.
-Since September 2019, there has been a decline of 50% in the number of road accidents in the state due to the strict enforcement of the MV Act.
-We further aim to reduce the number of accidents and protect human lives,” he further added.
+Refuting the allegations, State Transport Minister Padmanabh Behera said, “We don’t encourage such behavior.
+All RTOs have been directed not to misbehave with any commuter during checking.
+Since September, 2019, there has been a decline of 50% in the number of road accidents in the state due to strict enforcement of the MV Act.
+We aim to reduce the number of accidents further and protect human lives.”

-Worth mentioning, a whopping Rs 1.06 crore fine was collected from traffic rule violators across Odisha under the amended MV Act in the past 24 hours.
+Worth mentioning, a whopping Rs 1.06 crore fine was collected from traffic violators across the state under the amended MV Act in the past 24 hours.
 The six-month relaxation period came to an end on February 29, 2020.